 Discover Cashback Checking Highlights

-Free checking: the Discover Cashback Checking account is a free checking account (which is increasingly hard to find these days), which means you pay no monthly fees and don’t have to meet minimum balance requirements.
-You’ll only pay fees for transactions that aren’t part of everyday checking operations (like bouncing a check or making outgoing wire transfers, for example).
+Free checking: the Discover Cashback Checking account is a free checking account (an increasingly hard thing to find these days), which means you pay no monthly fees and don’t have to meet minimum balance requirements.
+You’ll only pay fees for transactions that aren’t part of everyday checking operations (like bouncing a check or making outgoing wire transfers).
 Discover Bank does not charge fees when you use ATMs, but ATM owners might charge fees.

 Spending your money: just like with most checking accounts, you’ll get a debit card that can be used for purchases and ATM withdrawals.
 Unlike some checking accounts, you’ll also get free checks for those rare occasions when you need to write a check.

 Access to funds: you can also link your Discover Bank account to accounts you hold at other banks, and Discover does not charge you to move funds between accounts via ACH.

 Depositing checks: if you don’t want to fund your account with electronic transfers, you can also deposit checks to the account.
 The easiest way is to make mobile check deposits, but you can also send checks to Discover Bank through the mail.
 You can also have your wages deposited via direct deposit.

 FDIC insured: the account is covered by FDIC insurance, so your money is safe as long as you keep your balances below FDIC limits.

 The main attraction of this account is that you can earn cash by using it.
 You’ll get 10 cents any time you: